Key takeaways

 Are key lockers safe?

 Key lockers are a more reliable option for key management than key lock boxes, key cabinets, or key safes.
-In fact, they’re much safer than asking property staff to manually handle keys for guests or tours.
+In fact, they’re safer than asking property staff to manually handle keys for guests or tours.
 Of course, property staff must routinely check the locker’s functionality and keep up maintenance to ensure safety.

 3 alternatives to key lockers